-This programme is being presented for differential validation i.e. a modification of an original validation of the programme.
+These programmes are being presented for differential validation i.e. a modification of an original validation of the programme.
 In this case, the programme is being proposed for delivery in Munich, Germany in the EU School of Business, a higher education provider operating in that city.